yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 - Install the 120 FPS mod [available here](https://cdn.discordapp.com/attachments/402001453381713920/1018356262582354091/120.rar).
 Right click the game in yuzu’s game list and select `Open Mod Data Location`, then place *the folder* of the compressed file in the location that yuzu opens.
 - Set game speed to 200%.
 This can be set on a per game basis with custom configurations.
-Right click the game in yuzu’s list like before and go to `Properties`, in the `General` tab, set the `Limit Speed Percent` to a blue enabled value (this means it’s a custom value, ignoring the default one), then change it to 200%.
+Right click the game in yuzu’s list like before and select `Properties` > `General` tab > set the `Limit Speed Percent` to a blue enabled value (this means it’s a custom value, ignoring the default one) > change it to 200%.

 {{< imgs
 	"./200.png| Reducing input lag by running things faster, life hacks"